The King's Affection: Filming

 Filming began in April 2021 and ended on November 15.
 It was halted on July 26, 2021, as one of the production staff who participated in the July 24 filming was tested positive for COVID-19.
 All of the cast members and production staff were subsequently tested and went into self-quarantine on the same day.
 On July 27, it was announced that Park Eun-bin, Lee Pil-mo and Bae Soo-bin tested negative for COVID-19.
-On July 28, it was reported that Nam Yoon-su test result was also negative, and filming resumed on the same day.
+On July 28, it was reported that Nam Yoon-su's test result was also negative, and filming resumed on the same day.

 On August 6, it was revealed that filming was cancelled due to a fire that broke out a day earlier, at 21:10 KST, when the crew was filming at the Korean Folk Village in Yongin, Gyeonggi Province.
 The fire was extinguished by firefighters within 20 minutes.

 Filming locations also include Hangae Village in Seongju County and Hanjujeongsa Temple on its summit; Gyeonggijeon Temple, its hyanggyo (provincial school) and hanok village in Jeonju, Munheon Confucian school in Seocheon County, Mungyeong Saejae provincial park in Mungyeong, Buan Cinema Theme Park, Itaesarang rock in Geochang, Manhyujeong pavilion in Andong, Gwanghalluwon garden in Namwon, and two fortresses, namely Jukjusanseong in Anseong and Sangdangsanseong in Cheongju.